Skip to main content

 • emotional

-The game evokes strong emotional engagement through its satisfying endings, clever puzzles that foster a sense of accomplishment, and a nostalgic mystery element reminiscent of classic point-and-click games.
-Its heartfelt writing, coupled with immersive artwork and mechanics, creates a genuine sense of presence and connection within the game world.
+The game evokes strong emotional engagement through its well-crafted endings and challenging puzzles that provide a satisfying sense of accomplishment.
+Its heartfelt writing, combined with immersive artwork and mechanics, creates a meaningful sense of place and presence, enhancing the overall emotional experience.

 • “The endings are both really interesting and made me feel complete after getting through the dungeon; that final fight was an awesome way to finish off.”